SeismoAlert: A real-time earthquake monitoring toolkit in Python (codes included)

 - Did any alert-level condition trigger?

-Instead of combining multiple scripts and manual checks, I built one package with a clear CLI and testable modules.
+Rather than combining ad-hoc scripts and manual checks, I put all of it in one package with a clear CLI and testable modules.

 What this app does